-- (iii) that it is understood that the Sydney Theatre Company's statement concerned a complaint made more than 21 months previously; - (iv) "to date, Mr Rush or any of his representatives have not received any representations from the STC or the complainant.
-In other words, there has been no provision of any details, circumstances, allegations or events that can be meaningfully responded to"; - (v) that Mr Rush reiterated that he denied being involved in any "inappropriate behaviour" whatsoever; - (s) the Sydney Theatre Company had stated the following: - (i) that it "was asked by a News Ltd journalist earlier this month whether it had received a complaint alleging inappropriate behaviour by Mr Rush while he was employed by the company.
+- (vi) "Many still view that speaking up comes with adverse repercussions.
+This is a trust issue that the industry needs to work towards resolving and the observance of confidentiality is key to this.
+If people don't trust us with their stories, they won't speak up" - (j) the Sydney Theatre Company had confirmed it had received a complaint by a staff member over allegations of inappropriate behaviour by the Applicant; - (k) an Actors Equity survey aimed at theatre actors had preliminary findings that 40% of respondents claimed they had directly experienced sexual harassment, bullying or misconduct; - (I) the Sydney Theatre Company had stated the following: - (i) that it "was asked by a News Ltd journalist earlier this month whether it had received a complaint alleging inappropriate behaviour by Mr Rush while he was employed by the company.
 STC responded truthfully that it had received such a complaint"; - (ii) that the Complainant had "requested the matter be dealt with confidentially, and did not want Mr Rush notified or involved" in any inquiry; - (iii) "STC complied, acting in the interest of the complainant's health and welfare.
-As already stated, the Company received the Complaint after Mr Rush's engagement had ended"; - (t) the Applicant was the star of the Pirates of the Caribbean. - 36.10 the Respondents were reasonably satisfied as to the fairness of the language and the manner in which the matters complained of were composed; - 36.10A prior to publishing the second matter complained the Second Respondent read the content of the second mater complained of, including the headline, to Katherine Stevenson of the Sydney Theatre Company for the purpose of it being relayed to the Complainant.
-Neither Ms Stevenson, nor the Complainant, informed the Respondents that anything in the article was inaccurate; - 36.11 the Respondents took other steps to verify the information in the matters complained of;
+As already stated, the Company received the Complaint after Mr Rush's engagement had ended". - 36.10 the Respondents were reasonably satisfied as to the fairness of the language and the manner in which the matters complained of were composed;

+Steps taken to verify the information in the matters complained of - section 30(3)(i)

+36.10A prior to publishing the second matter complained the Second Respondent read the content of the second mater complained of, including the headline, to Katherine Stevenson of the Sydney Theatre Company for the purpose of it being relayed to the Complainant.
+Neither Ms Stevenson, nor the Complainant, informed the Respondents that anything in the article was inaccurate;

+36.11 the Respondents took other steps to verify the information in the matter complained of;